 Female lions prefer their pride to have a large male coalition therefore, it reduces the number of cubs lost to infanticide at take-overs.

 Do male lions help raising the cubs?

-African male lions generally play no paternal role when it comes to provisioning of food to the cubs.
+African male lions generally play no paternal role, in other words, they do not provision food to the cubs.

 The responsibility for training them to hunt is also that of the mother.

 Male lions will however protect cubs from danger.

 When do the cubs start hunting by themselves?

 Cubs stay with their mothers for about two years, in conclusion, by that stage, they have joined the pride’s hunting trips.